Code-Institute-Submissions/CobraKai/README.md

 https://github.com/ShannonD7833/CobraKai/blob/master/assets/wireframes/CobraKai%20wireframes%20pdf.pdf

 When building my web page I did make some changes which now differ to my wireframes.
 Using dev tools showed me better ways to present my project and so the final project may be different to the original wireframes designed.
+I was not going to use bootstrap initially but then became confident in using it so the layout of a few things changed in my final project from my wireframes.

 # Features